-The Steer Clear course, originally developed by the London Probation Trust, has been part of the Drink Drive Rehabilitation Scheme since 1998.
+The Steer Clear course, originally developed by the London Community Rehabilitation Company, has been part of the Drink Drive Rehabilitation Scheme since 1998.
 Government monitoring shows the Scheme reduces the re-offend rate by nearly 60%, making it an ideal disposal for Drink Driving offences, in conjunction with a disqualification period, fine, probation order, community service or custodial sentence, as appropriate.

 For more information please see the full DSA Technical Guidelines governing the operation of the Drink Drive Scheme.